KHDR: History

 Syndicated programming on KHDR and KHRQ included, by February 8, 2021, The Woody Show weekday mornings.
 The Drive stations are affiliates of the Vegas Golden Knights radio network.
 One of KHDR's syndicated shows (by March 2024) was Highway Rock, hosted by former KNAC DJ Gonzo Greg.
 Similar to KNAC, it broadcast musical genres ranging from classic rock to hard rock and heavy metal music.

 On February 12, 2025, KHDR and KHRQ rebranded as "Highway Rock" and began simulcasting on KHYZ's HD3 subchannel.
-The station's frequency was also changed from 96.9/94.9 to 99.7.
+Branding during this period emphasized the subchannel, which serves the Las Vegas area.

-On August 6, 2025, KHRQ changed its call letters to KNAC in tribute to the original KNAC in Los Angeles, and the stations held a "Pure Rock Rewind" weekend of classic 80s and 90s rock over the Labor Day holiday to promote the change.
-In October 2025, the station announced that it would rebrand as "Pure Rock KNAC" on October 31, 2025.
+On August 6, 2025, KHRQ changed its call letters to KNAC in tribute to the original KNAC in Los Angeles, and the stations held a "Pure Rock Rewind" weekend of classic 1980s and 1990s rock over the Labor Day holiday to promote the change.
+The KNAC and KHDR call signs were swapped a month later.
+In October 2025, the stations announced that they would rebrand as "Pure Rock KNAC" on October 31, 2025.